Transfer and Test Credit

 The Office of Registration and Records administers the NDSU policies governing the acceptance of college credit from outside institutions.
 These requirements apply to returning students who have attended other institutions, as well as new NDSU students.
 Before credits may be evaluated for specific NDSU course equivalency or application to programs of study, transfer courses must be accepted for university credit according to the following guidelines:

-- College-level coursework from regionally accredited colleges or universities (or equivalent for international institutions) is eligible for acceptance in transfer.
+- Credit by examination or College-level coursework from regionally accredited colleges or universities (or equivalent for international institutions) is eligible for acceptance in transfer.

 - Courses will not be accepted in transfer to replace any grades or credits earned at NDSU.
 If a course is completed at NDSU and an attempt is made to repeat that course elsewhere, the credit is considered duplication and is not eligible for transfer.